cbcrc/rc-oauth2-client/README.md

         ,loginComplete:null     // optional - a function to be invoked when the user has succesfully logged
                                 //            in to the client application, with signature
                                 //            function(accessToken, lrAccessToken, userInfoData){}
-        ,logoutComplete:null    // optional - a function to be invoked when hte logout process completes, with signature
+        ,logoutComplete:null    // optional - a function to be invoked when the logout process completes, with signature
                                 //            function(){}
       }
       ```